 - Family & Outdoor Oriented: Given the school’s location, year-round outdoor recreation is a key part of the Tuck experience.
 Families are also an integral part of the Tuck community.
 In fact, 25% of the class of 2023 reported having partners, and 4% reported having children.

-The Dartmouth Tuck class of 2023 is made up of 294 students and had a 29.5% acceptance rate.
-These 294 students came from 227 unique employers pre-MBA, the most popular industries being consulting, financial services, and technology.
+The Dartmouth Tuck class of 2025 is made up of 297 students.
+These 297 students came from 261 unique employers pre-MBA, the most popular industries being financial services, consulting, as well as nonprofit and government.

 Dartmouth Tuck also offers joint and dual degrees for those interested in pursuing more than one academic discipline or area of expertise.
 These include:

 - MD/MBA: This joint-degree program allows students to earn a degree from Dartmouth’s Geisel School of Medicine and Tuck School of Business.
 The MD/MBA can be completed in either five or six years and prepares students for leadership roles in medicine and management.

 - MPH/MBA: The MPH/MBA joint-degree program enables students to earn a degree from the Dartmouth Institute for Health Policy and Clinical Practice (TDI) and Tuck School of Business.
 The program readies students for leadership roles in both the private and public sectors of the heath care industry.

 - PHD/MBA: This unique joint degree program gives Dartmouth College PhD students the opportunity to complete their studies with management education.
 Currently, the program is only available to Dartmouth PhD students, who must apply separately to the MBA program to pursue this joint-degree.